 What we thought of the Todtnau Toboggan Run

 The whole ride was a lot longer than I thought- it took about 7 minutes to get down and all I can say is WOW!
-We were all beaming from ear to ear and would all happily have gone up and done it again, even Baby Bird who doesn't like heights and didn't really want to go in the first place (but we bribed her with bratwurst.)
+We were all beaming from ear to ear and would all happily have gone up and done it again, even Jade who doesn't like heights and didn't really want to go in the first place (we bribed her with bratwurst.)

 Bratwurst x 3 (in the sunshine) 14€